ystia/forge/org/ystia/yorc/README.rst

 YorcServer Component
 --------------------

 The Yorc component is responsible of the installation and configuration of Yorc itself.
+The ConsulAgent linked to the YorcServer has to be on the same host as the YorcServer.

 Properties
 ^^^^^^^^^^